 openclaw eval --pipeline support-assistant --test-file evals/support.json

-With your first pipeline deployed and tested, you're ready to iterate.
-The teams that get the most out of Openclaw are the ones that treat it as a living system — reviewing traces weekly, updating knowledge bases as the business changes, and expanding to new workflows incrementally.
+With your first pipeline deployed and tested, you are ready to iterate.
+The teams that get the most out of Openclaw are the ones that treat it as a living system — not a set-and-forget tool.